dokkev/obsidian-valut/Robotics Fundamentals/Trajectory Optimization Tutorial.md

 ![[Pasted image 20240625112047.png]]

-Equality constraint needs to be afine constrai
+Equality constraint needs to be affine constraint (can't be quadratic)